zuplo/docs/docs/conferences/conference-prize-terms.md

 ## Limitation of Liability

-23. Zuplo does not accept any liability for any damage, loss, injury or disappointment suffered by any entrants as a result of either participating in the prize draw or being selected for a prize, save that Zuplo does not exclude its liability for death or personal injury as a result of its own negligence.
+23. Zuplo doesn't accept any liability for any damage, loss, injury or disappointment suffered by any entrants as a result of either participating in the prize draw or being selected for a prize, save that Zuplo doesn't exclude its liability for death or personal injury as a result of its own negligence.
-24. Zuplo does not provide any form of practical or IT support for this prize.
+24. Zuplo doesn't provide any form of practical or IT support for this prize.
 On receipt, all responsibilities relating to warranty and the product are that of the prize winner.

 ## General